 It’s going to happen.
 You’ve been brave and organized and submitted to the shows that you think will be perfect.
 You followed all of the directions in the prospectus to the letter.
-You dutifully researched the venue, past shows, the jurors.
+You dutifully researched the venue, past shows, even the jurors.
 You have the best possible images of your artwork and yes, you did send in your best work.
 Then the envelope or the email arrives that says, “sorry – better luck next time.”
 You don’t get in.

 Failure can be a friend if you are willing to learn from it.
-Easier said than done but if you can learn to see failure as one more step towards success your life will be easier – and happier.
+That is easier said than done but if you can learn to see failure as one more step towards success your life will be easier – and happier.
 And you will be growing as a person and as an artist.

-First off – are you entering venues appropriate for your work?
-I’ll talk more about this in a subsequent post.
+First: are you entering venues appropriate for your work?
 A cutting edge and provocative piece might not be appropriate for a traditional quilt show and a traditional Baltimore Album isn’t going to make it in a Soho gallery.

 never juried into a show quilt but shown in several art galleries

-Also, the higher the quality of the show that you enter, the more likely it is that you will be rejected simply because of the higher number of applicants.
+Remember as well that the higher the quality of the show that you enter, the more likely it is that you will be rejected simply because of the number of applicants.
 Quilt National is what many of us Art Quilters call “our favorite charity.”
 It has an overwhelming number of entries compared to the number of Artworks that it can accept.
-It is also one of the most respected showcases of the Quilt as Fine Art that there is.
+It is also one of the most respected showcases of “the Quilt as Fine Art” that there is.
 A hardcover catalog is published every year and the show travels to respected venues.
 It is still on my list of “hope to get in before I die” shows so I continue to send in work and take my chances.

 Here is a lovely blog post about entering shows by Elizabeth Barton.
 It includes a conversation with a juror about why some pieces were accepted in a nationally juried show.
 Well worth reading.